tsahara/r7rs/content/procs.md

 The system implicitly maintains a current exception handler in the dynamic environment.

-\index{current exception handler}The program raises an exception by invoking the current exception handler, passing it an object encapsulating information about the exception.
+The program raises an exception by invoking the current exception handler, passing it an object encapsulating information about the exception.
 Any procedure accepting one argument can serve as an exception handler and any